-Indeed, this new representation \eqref{I-L-ALM} of the proposed indefinite linearized ALM \eqref{IALM} directly motivates the main study of this work.
+Indeed, this new representation \eqref{I-L-ALM} of the IDL-ALM \eqref{IALM} motivates the main result of this work immediately.

-\section{Indefinite linearized ALM for the linearly inequality-constrained convex programming \eqref{problem}}
+\section{Indefinite linearized ALM for the linearly inequality-constrained convex programming}

-In this work, we aim to efficiently solve the linearly inequality-constrained convex minimization problem \eqref{problem}.
-The essential step of the classical ALM approach for \eqref{problem} is to tackle the subproblem \eqref{IIALM-x}, which is, however, often complicated in practice and has no efficient solution in general.
-With this respect, we now introduce a novel efficient indefinite linearized ALM-based method for the convex minimization problem \eqref{problem} with linear inequality constraints, which is motivated by the IDL-ALM formulation \eqref{I-L-ALM} and can properly avoid solving such a difficult optimization problem \eqref{IIALM-x} directly.
+The primary purpose of the paper is to efficiently solve the linearly inequality-constrained convex optimization problem \eqref{problem}.
+The essential step of the classic ALM approach for \eqref{problem} is to tackle the subproblem \eqref{IIALM-x}, which is, however, often complicated in practice and has no efficient solution in general.
+With this respect, we now introduce a new indefinite linearized ALM approach for the studied model \eqref{problem}, which is motivated by the IDL-ALM reformulation \eqref{I-L-ALM} and can properly avoid solving such a difficult subproblem \eqref{IIALM-x}.

-Observe the IDL-ALM representation \eqref{I-L-ALM}.
-We first list the essential steps at $k$-th iteration of the new IDL-ALM-based method for \eqref{problem}, which begins with the given $w^k=(x^k;\lambda^k)$ and generates the new iterate $w^{k+1}=(x^{k+1};\lambda^{k+1})$, as follows: